hybridgroup/cylon-firmata/README.md

 ## Release History

+Version 0.9.0 - Updates to Cylon 0.10.0, CLI commands to install Firmata

 Version 0.8.0 - Updates to Cylon 0.9.0, correct use of peerDependencies

 Version 0.7.0 - Updates to Cylon 0.8.0